-Further, Rules and Regulations incorporated and made a part of the license between UMB Housing and residents within on-campus student housing state:
+Further, rules and regulations incorporated and made a part of the license between UMB Housing and residents within on-campus student housing state:

 - 1. Setting or fueling a fire of any size is prohibited.
 Resident shall give immediate notice to UMB Housing of fire, accident, damage, and dangerous or defective conditions.
-All Residents must evacuate the Building during a fire alarm.
-Falsely reporting a fire or any other emergency, including bomb threat, falsely reporting a serious injury, or pulling a fire alarm station when no fire is evident is prohibited.
+All residents must evacuate the building during a fire alarm.
+Falsely reporting a fire or any other emergency, including bomb threat, falsely reporting a serious injury, or pulling a fire alarm when no fire is evident are prohibited.
 Fire warning devices and safety equipment are to be used only in the case of an emergency.
-Upon the sounding of a fire alarm, Resident should proceed according to the instructions posted in and about the Building.
+Upon the sounding of a fire alarm, resident should proceed according to the instructions posted in and about the building.
 Intentional sounding of an alarm outside of an emergency situation or tampering with emergency equipment will be considered a criminal offense and the person or persons responsible will be treated accordingly.
 Tampering with smoke detectors is prohibited.
 UMB Housing reserves the right to impose additional charges, penalties or sanctions for tampering with fire or life safety equipment in addition to criminal and judicial action.
-Refusal to leave a building during a fire alarm, refusal to produce proper identification upon request of UMB Housing or UMB officials, refusal to cooperate with any reasonable request by the UMB Housing or University officials acting in performance of their duties is prohibited.
-Resident shall be responsible for fire alarms initiated by Resident and/or Resident's guests.
-If any charge for responding to a false alarm is assessed to UMB Housing, Resident will be charged a fine equal to that charge. - 2.
-The use or storage of wood or charcoal stoves and/or flammable liquid, gas or electric space heaters within the Building is prohibited.
-The use of candles or other open flame devices, the use of hot plates, burning of incense, and the use of halogen lamps are all prohibited anywhere in the Building or about the Property.
+Refusal to leave a building during a fire alarm, refusal to produce proper identification upon request of UMB Housing or UMB officials, refusal to cooperate with any reasonable request by the UMB Housing or University officials acting in performance of their duties, are prohibited.
+Resident shall be responsible for fire alarms initiated by resident and/or resident's guests.
+If any charge for responding to a false alarm is assessed to UMB Housing, resident will be charged a fine equal to that charge. - 2.
+The use or storage of wood or charcoal stoves and/or flammable liquid, gas or electric space heaters within the building is prohibited.
+The use of candles or other open flame devices, the use of hot plates, burning of incense, and the use of halogen lamps are all prohibited anywhere in the building or about the property.
 All torchier-style lamps, including but not limited to those that use halogen, incandescent, or fluorescent bulbs, are prohibited.
-Any style lamp that uses a halogen bulb, 101 watts or more is likewise prohibited.
+Any style lamp that uses a halogen bulb, 101 watts or more, is likewise prohibited.
 Connecting three or more sets of stringed lights, including but not limited to Christmas lights, is likewise prohibited.
-Use of the stove, microwave, and/or oven while the Apartment Unit is unoccupied is also prohibited.
-Charcoal and gas grills, or other open flame cooking devices, are prohibited in the Premises and about the Property.
-More than twenty (20) people in any unit at any one time are prohibited.
+Use of the stove, microwave, and/or oven while the apartment unit is unoccupied also is prohibited.
+Charcoal and gas grills, or other open flame cooking devices, are prohibited in the premises and about the property.
+More than 20 people in any unit at any one time are prohibited.